PoCInnovation/Workshops/software/10.Neo4j/SETUP.md

 You must install [direnv](https://direnv.net/) to easily use the environment config file `.envrc`.

-You can install it through the command :
+You can install it through the command:

 ```shell
 $ curl -sfL https://direnv.net/install.sh | bash # Install direnv